SOCOM Diversity and Inclusion Chief Reassigned Pending Investigation

 — Mike Egan (@EganForCongress) March 27, 2021

 Torres-Estrada’s hiring on March 1, 2021, came as Austin has sought to “root out” extremists and racists from the military.
-Austin ordered military commanders to devote a day to address the issue with their troops within the administration’s first 60 days.
+Austin ordered military commanders to devote a day to address “extremism” with their troops within the administration’s first 60 days.

 Follow Breitbart News’s Kristina Wong on Twitter or on Facebook.